Fire Risk Assessment for HMO: UK Assessor Guide

 Review Frequency and Reporting

 Most licensing conditions and council enforcement policies expect HMO fire risk assessments to be reviewed annually, or sooner if there is a material change to the building, its use, or its occupancy.
+Use our review date calculator to determine the right schedule for each property.
 Include a recommended review date in your report and list trigger events that would require earlier reassessment: changes in occupancy numbers, building works, or a fire incident.

 Summary